 Sharing the same content across multiple channels is an easy way to keep things consistent when it comes to your branding and tone of voice.
 It’ll also allow you to see whether different social networks respond differently to the same content.
 This will provide you with useful information for improving your strategy in the future.

 People like to feel special.
 You wouldn’t copy and paste several friends the exact same text message, so why treat your social media followers the same way?
 Content created with a specific audience in mind is always going to be more likely to ‘hit the spot’ and get more engagement.

 The COPE method can easily lead you down the 'Jack of all trades, master of none' path.
 If you’re using the same content for multiple social channels then you’re unlikely to become particularly successful at any one network.
+It's important with your social media management platform that you plan a variety of content.
 Somebody who only had an Instagram account would be creating content that is ENTIRELY different from somebody who creates for LinkedIn.
 Think about that.

 COPE isn’t the antichrist or the holy grail.
 While we don’t recommend getting too absorbed in the idea of COPE, it’s a great way to be more efficient and keep your channels afloat with limited time and effort.
 However, when you’re looking to make a bigger impression on social media, we’d say it’s time to think a little more carefully about what you’re posting and where when planning social.

 How do you feel about the COPE methodology?
 Let us know your thoughts over on Twitter at @ContentCal_io